peteroupc/html3dutil/tutorials/glmath.md

 multiplication is not commutative.
 This multiplication behavior is opposite to that in the D3DX and DirectXMath libraries.

-### Euler angles and their disadvantages
+### Tait-Bryan angles and their disadvantages

-Euler angles (pitch, yaw, and roll angles) can also be used to describe 3D rotations, but they have disadvantages:
+Tait-Bryan angles (pitch, yaw, and roll angles) can also be used to describe 3D rotations, but they have disadvantages:

-* In general, the order of Euler angle rotations is important.
+* In general, the order of Tait-Bryan angle rotations is important.
 For example, a 30-degree pitch followed by a 20-degree roll is not the same as a 20-degree pitch followed by a 30-degree roll.
-* There are multiple conventions for Euler angles, such as the order of rotations; pitch then yaw, or yaw then pitch?
+* There are multiple conventions for Tait-Bryan angles, such as the order of rotations; pitch then yaw, or yaw then pitch?
-* Euler angle rotations are not easily reversible when the same order of angles is used.
+* Tait-Bryan angle rotations are not easily reversible when the same order of angles is used.
 For example, a negative 30-degree pitch followed by a negative 20-degree roll does not undo a 30-degree pitch followed by a 20-degree roll.
-* Euler angles can cause a problem called "gimbal lock", in which a rotation along one axis (say, a pitch) can cause a vector to be parallel to another axis (say, the roll axis), so that a rotation along that axis will do nothing.
+* Tait-Bryan angles can cause a problem called "gimbal lock", in which a rotation along one axis (say, a pitch) can cause a vector to be parallel to another axis (say, the roll axis), so that a rotation along that axis will do nothing.

 Related functions:

-* [GLMath.quatFromEuler()]{@link glmath.GLMath.quatFromEuler} -
+* [GLMath.quatFromTaitBryan()]{@link glmath.GLMath.quatFromTaitBryan} -
-Converts from Euler angles to a quaternion
+Converts from Tait-Bryan angles to a quaternion
-* [GLMath.quatToEuler()]{@link glmath.GLMath.quatToEuler} -
+* [GLMath.quatToTaitBryan()]{@link glmath.GLMath.quatToTaitBryan} -
-Converts from a quaternion to Euler angles
+Converts from a quaternion to Tait-Bryan angles

 Matrix Details
 ------------